 A national agency created-program to evaluate the education progress of elementary, middle, and high school students across the nation in key learning areas.
 This site is essentially a web application where users are asked to report data on students and their performance at different intervals over an academic year.

-We created user journey maps in order to have a clear left-to-right view of their engagement arc with the web app.
+I created user journey maps in order to have a clear left-to-right view of their engagement arc with the web app.
 User touchpoints with the site were spread throughout an academic year and fluctuated between sporadic and frequent.
 These assets were particularly beneficial because they were a touchpoint as we developed the content strategy and UX for each phase of the journey.

-We chose to provide a set of medium-fidelity wireframes that include examples of tone and voice, recommended content length, a color language, annotations, and other design elements.
+I chose to provide a set of medium-fidelity wireframes that include examples of tone and voice, recommended content length, a color language, annotations, and other design elements.
 Please note, the copy, colors, and typography are not final or part of a branding or content strategy; they are meant to be examples that are inline with our recommendations.

-We provided 40+ pages of documentation with examples, best practices, roadmaps, implementation guidelines, design patterns, 508 compliance and accessibility recommendations, and many additional avenues to consider alongside a helpful asset set of formalized wireframes, content strategy, user journey maps, interview recordings (audio and visual), brand strategy, and short-term UI workflows and comps.
+I provided 40+ pages of documentation with examples, best practices, roadmaps, implementation guidelines, design patterns, 508 compliance and accessibility recommendations, and many additional avenues to consider alongside a helpful asset set of formalized wireframes, content strategy, user journey maps, interview recordings (audio and visual), brand strategy, and short-term UI workflows and comps.